Appiah/socialinvites.github.io/android_core_ui_old.md

 ## Step by step integration ##

 1. Copy the library file into libs folder.
-2. Add dependency to build.gradle file (`compile (name:'social-invites-ui', ext:'aar')`)
+2. Copy infobip-socinv.ttf file from the library's assets folder to your application's assets folder.
+3. Add the library file to build path (in Eclipse: Select jar file -> right click -> Build Path -> Add to Build Path)
-3. Add activity declaration and user permissions to application project Manifest.xml file.
+4. Add activity declaration and user permissions to application project Manifest.xml file.
-4. Rebuild your project.
+5. Rebuild your project.

 User permissions: